 Whitewater and Rice Lake Today

-Today, Whitewater Lake spans 625 acres and is the largest lake in the area with a depth of 35 feet (Wisconsin DNR 2021).
+Today, Whitewater Lake spans 705 acres and is the largest lake in the area with a depth of 40+ feet (Whitewater & Rice Lake Fun Facts & Figures).
 Whitewater Lake is a great place to fish for panfish, northern pike, largemouth bass, and walleye.

-Rice Lake spans 144 acres with a depth of 10 feet and is adjacent to Whitewater Lake (Wisconsin DNR 2021).
+Rice Lake spans 167 acres with a depth of 11+ feet and is adjacent to Whitewater Lake (Whitewater & Rice Lake Fun Facts & Figures).
 Rice Lake is a great place to fish for panfish, northern pike, and largemouth bass.

 The Kettle Moraine State Forest surrounding Whitewater Lake and Rice Lake continues to provide enjoyment and recreation for thousands of visitors each year.
 The Whitewater Lake Segment features the Ice Age Trail, wooded moraines and kettles, and breathtaking views of the lakes.